M4-RAG: A Massive-Scale Multilingual Multi-Cultural Multimodal RAG: Results and Analysis

-Figure~\ref{fig:ablation-cvqa-rag-compare-mme5} and Figure~\ref{fig:ablation-cvqa-rag-compare-b3} illustrate the impact of retrieval quality on the efficacy of RAG systems applied to the \textsc{CVQA} dataset.
-Both plots show positive correlation between the average retrieval relevance score with the performance of all tested models.
-This demonstrates that the relevance of the retrieved context is as aligned with the RAG system's overall success.
+Figure~\ref{fig:ablation-cvqa-rag-compare-mme5} and Figure~\ref{fig:ablation-cvqa-rag-compare-b3} illustrate the impact of retrieval quality on the efficacy of RAG systems using \texttt{mmE5} and \texttt{B3}, respectively, applied to the \textsc{CVQA} dataset.
+Both metrics show a positive correlation between the average retrieval relevance score with the performance of all tested models.
+This demonstrates that the relevance of the retrieved context is aligned with the RAG system's overall success.
+However, their behavior differs in important ways.
+Correctness retention degrades sharply under poor retrieval, dropping to 40--60\% at scores below 2.0, confirming that irrelevant context actively misleads models into abandoning correct answers.
+As relevance improves, retention converges tightly across all models toward near-perfect rates (95--100\%), suggesting that high-quality retrieval reliably reinforces correct parametric knowledge regardless of model family or size.

-The left plot quantifies the system's robustness when faced with new context, where it measures the percentage of instances where an answer, already correct without RAG, remains correct after context is provided.
-The data shows that poor retrieval (scores below 2.0) significantly degrades performance, with retention rates dropping to 40-60\%.
-This indicates that irrelevant context actively misleads the models, causing them to abandon their correct internal predictions.
-Conversely, as retrieval quality approaches its maximum, retention becomes nearly perfect (95-100\%), showing that relevant context reinforces and validates correct answers.

-The right plot highlights the system's corrective power.
-This metric tracks the percentage of initially incorrect answers that are successfully remediated by the RAG context.
-This capability is equally, if not more, dependent on retrieval quality.
-Irrelevant context provides almost no corrective benefit (10-20\% rate), whereas high-relevance context enables the models to fix 80-90\% of their original errors.
-However, a high relevance context does not necessarily always correct the system, that is the correction rate does not saturate to nearly perfect (95-100\%) unlike shown in the left plot.
-This indicates that current VLMs still struggle to reliably leverage externally retrieved evidence, even when the retrieved context is entirely correct.
+The correction rate tells a different story.
+While high-relevance context enables models to fix 80--90\% of original errors, the correction rate never saturates to the same degree as retention, and model spread remains wide even at the highest relevance scores.
+This asymmetry indicates that leveraging retrieved evidence to overturn a wrong answer is fundamentally harder than preserving a correct one, and that current VLMs still struggle to reliably integrate externally retrieved evidence even when it is entirely correct.
+This gap is more pronounced with \texttt{B3} than \texttt{mmE5}, where wider inter-model variance suggests that weaker retrievers amplify differences in context integration ability across models.

 Beyond the main trend, both plots reveal an important scaling effect.
 Larger models, exemplified by \texttt{Qwen2.5-VL 72B} and \texttt{Gemma3 27B}, exhibit greater reliance on their parametric knowledge.
 In the left plot, large models form the upper boundary of correctness retention (i.e., they more often preserve correct baseline answers), while in the right plot they frequently form the lower boundary of correction rate (i.e., they are less likely to change an incorrect baseline when given high-quality retrieved evidence).
 On the other hand, smaller model would take the counterparts, respectively on both multimodal embedding strategies.
 Taken together, these patterns indicate that model scale increases inertial priors, that is stronger internal beliefs that are less readily updated by external context.
 In other words, larger models show reduced context integration (or lower context susceptibility) as they are less prone to be misled by poor retrieval, but at the same time, also less likely to adopt corrective information supplied by good retrieval.
 This phenomenon suggests a potential point of diminishing returns for RAG, where beyond a certain scale, improvements in model capacity do not straightforwardly translate to better utilization of retrieved evidence.